In the event of an improper shutdown or crash, you may be able to recover some of your work by restoring an Archive of the file.

 The current versions of Chief Architect and Home Designer can open the .plan files from prior versions.

-Turn on Allow Editing in Select Home Designer Products to share your Chief Architect plan with a Home Designer User
+Turn on the Plan Default setting to Allow Editing in Select Home Designer Products in order to share your Chief Architect plan with a Home Designer User and allow them to modify the file within the capabilities of their version.

 When a plan is closed, Chief Architect will automatically save a thumbnail of the floor that was visible when the session was closed.